 For 70 years, groups from across the globe have traveled to this quaint Idaho village for an experience unlike any other.
 And whether you’re planning a family gathering or a national conference, you’re entitled to Sun Valley’s world-renowned event services.
 Everything you need, from audio/visual equipment to horse-drawn sleigh rides can all be arranged through your personal sales executive.

 We here in the Sun Valley Group Sales office would like to personally invite you and your club to experience all that Sun Valley has to offer on your next ski trip!
 We are proud to offer you great group discounts on lift tickets, lodging, special events and all of the great activities that make Sun Valley so special.
 Our professional sales staff is dedicated to helping you plan and organize a memorable experience for you and your group here in the beautiful Sawtooth Mountains of Central Idaho, making the process as easy and streamlined for you as possible.

-For any inquiries regarding your stay in Sun Valley, Idaho please contact Winter Group Sales Executive Corey Majors.
+For any inquiries regarding your stay in Sun Valley, Idaho please contact Winter Group Sales Executive Kevin Bracken.

 We know why you should hold your next meeting or convention in Sun Valley.
 After all, we live here.
 But, don’t take our word for it.
 See what others have said when asked their reaction to the questions we are asked most often.

 1. What are the advantages of holding a meeting at a mountain resort in the summer?
 The drawbacks?